After shopping regularly on Amazon since 2004, I quit shopping there in 2019.

 How to Quit / What Are the Alternatives?

-This is my favorite shopping tool.
-As you don’t actually buy the item from Google, they don’t prioritize their items first, and you can find many retailers across the web, including smaller ones, that have a given item for sale.
+This is my go-to shopping tool.
+I like that you don’t actually buy the item from Google, they don’t prioritize their items first, and you can find many retailers across the web, including smaller ones.
+You can also see who has the item on sale.

 It’s not the best for doing your actual product research, but once you’ve figured out what you intend to buy, look here.

 Just about anything you can find on Amazon, you can also find on eBay.
 Once upon a time, eBay was all auction-style used items, but they’ve come a long way, and have enormous amounts of brand-new merchandise from reputable businesses.
-Since I stopped buying on Amazon, I’ve probably moved half my online purchases to eBay.
 As a bonus, their used & refurbished merchandise selection is actually much greater than Amazon’s.
+I buy a lot from eBay, though be careful — a number of eBay stores re-list Amazon items here for a small markup.
+However, once you’ve been shopping here for a bit, these are usually easy to spot.

 The linked article is well organized and lists loads of ethical Amazon alternatives both for general shopping, and for many category-specific items.
-Highly, highly recommended!
+It’s a little dated now (as of 2024), but still lots of good links!

 The benefits of buying local are very large, but in trying to avoid convenience-discomfort, it can be very easy to just purchase online.
-However, I’ve found that with only a little more inner commitment to practicing integrity with my purchasing habits, I’ve been able to shift around 20% of my purchases from online to local with minimal inconvenience on my life.
+While this requires a little more convenience-discomfort, one gets a proportional integrity boost!

 This stems directly from the contemplation of what motivates our purchasing habits.
 Curiously, when I’ve told this one to people in person, they usually just shrug it off, but it’s actually a serious question!